miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/ASC/Notes/ASC Notes.md

 ### Defining data in memory

-These LABELS creates space in RAM:
+These LABELS create space in RAM:

 db
 dw